MyOwnSpace99/Youtube-dl-command-lines/README.md

 ## Downloading Audio
 YTDL will automatically attempt to download the best quality audio available if no file extension strings are specified.
 You can choose the format of the audio file with the string `-f bestaudio[ext=(Audio File Extension)]`.
-Available audio file extensions include ` aac, flv, m4a, mp3, ogg, wav`.
+Available audio file extensions include  `.aac`, `.m4a`, `.mp3`, `.ogg`, and `.wav`.
 FFmpeg allows for additional file extensions.

 ### Single Audio
-To download a single audio, use the following strings in Command Prompt after following the [Getting Started](https://github.com/MyOwnSpace99/Youtube-dl-command-lines/edit/main/README.md#getting-started) step.
+To download a single audio, use the following strings in Command Prompt after following the [Getting Started](https://github.com/MyOwnSpace99/Youtube-dl-command-lines/tree/main#getting-started) step.
 | String | Function |
 |--------|----------|
 |`youtube-dl.exe`| Enables Youtube-dl.|